Bacterial and Viral Rashes

 - It may involve the palms of the hands and soles of the feet but usually does not involve the face.

 - As the rash progresses, it becomes petechial with red dots or even small bruises.

-- Go to the hospital if you suspect your child has RMSF or with any tick bite.
+- Go to the hospital if you suspect your child has RMSF.